 Early spring is the best time to visit Egypt as the prices are at the lowest.
 But during this season, sandstorms are common in Cairo.
 So we highly recommend you get accompanied by a local driver at least so that you will escape the sandstorms safely.

 Egypt Travel Story 3 – The maniac traffic

 Somewhere between Giza & Saqqara

 When we started towards Memphis, the same sad story of traffic continued.
 At 8 am, Giza was still waking up, but the vehicles were speeding in all possible directions.
 Self-driving could get stressful in a country where most people do not obey traffic rules.
 While coming back, we were stuck in traffic after Saqqara.
-Ibrahim asked,” Do you mind if we drive the Egyptian way.
+Ibrahim asked,” Do you mind if we drive the Egyptian way?
 You are losing time n the traffic.
-If the driver takes this one-way road, we can reach Giza faster.”
+We can reach Giza faster if the driver takes this one-way road.”
 Laughingly, I said, “Oh, I don’t mind.
 It is the Egyptian and Indian ways too”.

 Egyptians say –” You follow traffic rules; that is how you die on the road.”

 Egypt Travel Story 4- The smiling Egyptians asking for a photo